-“CDP” means the Coal delivery point as provided in the Coal Supply Agreement.
+“CDP” means the Coal delivery point as provided in any Coal Supply Agreement, or if no such agreement, then the point at which the Coal has historically been delivered to the Facility.

 “Coal” means any and all of the coal supplied by Owner the quality of which is better than the Rejection Limits or is otherwise accepted by the Operator under this Agreement.

-“Coal Ash Removal Agreement” means that certain _________________ Agreement between Owner and the Coal Supplier dated ________, 2001 for the removal of ash from the Facility.
+“Coal Ash Removal Agreement” means that certain Agreement for Ash Removal Services between Owner (as successor in interest to Cogentrix Eastern Carolina, L.L.C.) and ReUse Technology Inc. dated December 16, 1991 for the removal of ash from the Facility, or any other agreement(s) for such services for the Facility as may be entered into by the Owner from time to time, a copy of which shall be provided to Operator no later than fifteen (15) Days after its execution by Owner.

+“Coal Handling Agreement” means that certain Coal Handling Agreement between Owner (as successor in interest to Cogentrix Eastern Carolina, L.L.C.) and ReUse Technology Inc. dated May 19, 1993 for the handling Coal to be delivered to the Facility, or any other agreement(s) for such services for the Facility as may be entered into by the Owner from time to time, a copy of which shall be provided to Operator no later than fifteen (15) Days after its execution by Owner.

+“Coal Supply Agreement” means any agreement(s) for the purchase of Coal for the Facility as may be entered into by the Owner from time to time, a copy of which shall be provided to Operator no later than fifteen (15) Days after its execution by Owner.

-“Coal Supply Agreement” means that certain ______________________ Agreement between Owner and the Coal Supplier dated ________, 2001 for the delivery of Coal to the Facility.
+“Coal Supplier” means any Person supplying Coal to the Facility.

-“Coal Supplier” means ___________________.

 “Comptroller” means the employee or representative of the Owner who will keep all accounting books and manage all income and revenues for the Facility.